StanislasHelleUL/StanislasHelleUL/data/README.txt

 # Spaces in the beginning and at the end of the component name input will not bring an error anymore.
 # Find Weight Form is now scrollable, which allow to display more than 20 values to the screen without resizing the window to
   access the bottom of the form.
-# following the previous patch, the number of component has been increased to 99 (seriously, is there a buffer where you will need to
+# following the previous patch, the number of component has been increased to 99.
-  use that much components?).
 # Edit menu removed because useless.
-# View menu added with possibility to switch between Light mode and Dark mode (yeah, also useless but fun at least :D)
+# View menu added with possibility to switch between Light mode and Dark mode.
 # Find Protein tab implemented: allows to quickly access the .fasta of a protein using its uniprot ID.

 1.3